canro91/canro91.github.io/_posts/2022-12-03-TestingAspNetAuthorizationFilters.md

 _This post is part of [my Advent of Code 2022]({% post_url 2022-12-01-AdventOfCode2022 %})._

 These days I needed to work with a microservice for one of my clients.
-In that microservice, instead of validating incoming requests with the built-in model validations or FluentValidations, they use authorization filters.
+In that microservice, instead of validating incoming requests with the built-in model validations or FluentValidation, they use authorization filters.
 I needed to write some tests for that filter.
 This is what I learned.

 Apart from validating the integrity of the incoming requests, the filter also validated that the referenced object in the request body matched the same "client."